 If you’re thinking about a career in the electrical industry, you’re making a smart choice.
-The field is projected to add more than 800,000 jobs across the country by 2026, and median hourly pay rates averaged more than $25/hour last year (in some parts of the country, that rate was $30/hour or better*).
+The field is projected to add more than 74,100 jobs across the country by 2028, and as of 2018 the median hourly pay rates averaged more than $26 per hour*.
 One of the first questions you might have, though, is how long does it take to become an electrician – and for that, Lincoln Tech has the answer.

 A training program in Electrical and Renewable Energy Technology, or Electrical and Electronic Systems Technology, will take roughly one year to complete**.
 Both qualify you to take the next step on the road to becoming an electrician: obtaining an apprenticeship.
 As an apprentice, you’ll build hands-on experience working side-by-side with licensed practicing electricians.
 You’ll also have the opportunity to prepare for state-specific licensing exams, and you’ll learn what “life on the job” is like for professional electricians.
 Apprenticeships are paid and last approximately 4-6 years, depending on your location.
 Many states, including Connecticut, Illinois, Maryland, New Jersey, Pennsylvania, and more than 20 others, have also instituted “prevailing wage laws” that protect apprentice pay rates by ensuring they adhere to local IBEW guidelines.

-How long it takes to become an electrician depends on your goals
+How long to become an Electrician depends on your goals

 At the start of your career preparation, you’ll want to set your priorities and decide how much time you can commit to hands-on training.
 A daytime training program may be completed in as little as one year.
 If you want to keep your day job or have other daytime commitments, evening class options are also available but may add 3-6 months to your training program.